getredash/redash/docs/misc/backup_restore.rst

     psql -c "ALTER ROLE redash_reader WITH PASSWORD 'yourpasswordgoeshere';"

-Then navigate to the 're:dash metadata' data source in the new re:dash installation and change the password to match the one entered above.
+**Note:** Then you must navigate to the 're:dash metadata' data source (/data_sources/1) in the new re:dash installation and change the password to match the one entered above.

 10. Grant permissions on the redash database to the redash_reader user.